Breath-holding in babies and children

 Breath-holding is when a baby or child stops breathing for up to 1 minute and may faint.
 It can happen when a child is frightened, upset, angry, or has a sudden shock or pain.
 It's usually harmless but can be scary for parents, particularly when it happens for the first time.

-- is shaking or jerking because of a fit
+- your child is stiff, shaking or jerking (this may be a fit)

 What happens during breath-holding